molgenis/molgenis-emx2/docs/catalogue/cat_cohort-data-manager.md

 We use the [*SourceDictionary template*](https://github.com/molgenis/molgenis-emx2/raw/master/docs/resources/SourceDictionary.xlsx) to define variable metadata.
 The [*SourceDictionary template*](https://github.com/molgenis/molgenis-emx2/raw/master/docs/resources/SourceDictionary.xlsx) consists of multiple sheets.
-Each sheet corresponds to a table in the Data Catalogue (Figure 1).
+Each sheet corresponds to a table in the catalogue (Figure 1).
 The columns in the sheet correspond to columns in the table concerned.
 This document describes how to fill out each of the sheets and their columns.
 A column with an asterisk (\*) after its name is mandatory, i.e., it should contain values for the system to accept a data upload.
 You can download this